-In connection with the Permanent Council decision on the extension of the deployment of OSCE observers to two Russian checkpoints on the Russian-Ukrainian border, the delegation of Ukraine would like to make the following interpretative statement under paragraph IV.1(A)6 of the Rules of Procedure of the Organization for Security and Co-operation in Europe.
+In connection with the Permanent Council decision on the extension of the deployment of OSCE observers to two Russian checkpoints on the Russian-Ukrainian border, the delegation of Ukraine would like to make the following interpretative statement under paragraph IV.1 (A)6 of the Rules of Procedure of the Organization for Security and Co-operation in Europe.

-The delegation of Ukraine consistently reiterates the importance of having a substantial and broad OSCE monitoring on the Russian side of the Ukrainian-Russian State border adjacent to the occupied territories of the Donetsk and Luhansk regions of Ukraine, which is critical for sustainable de-escalation and peaceful resolution of the international armed conflict started by Russia and taking place on the sovereign territory of Ukraine.
+The delegation of Ukraine consistently reiterates the importance of having a substantial and broad OSCE monitoring on the Russian side of the Ukrainian-Russian border adjacent to certain areas of the Donetsk and Luhansk regions of Ukraine.

 Having signed the Minsk Protocol of 5 September 2014, all signatories including the Russian Federation, undertook to ensure permanent monitoring of the Ukrainian-Russian State border and verification by the OSCE with the establishment of a security zone in the border areas of Ukraine and the Russian Federation.
+This commitment has been undertaken by members of the Trilateral Contact Group - Ukraine, Russia and the OSCE.
 Until now, the permanent monitoring and verification by the OSCE have not been established and a security zone in the border areas of Ukraine and Russia has not been formed.
-Expanding the mandate of the OSCE Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border adjacent to the occupied territories of the Donetsk and Luhansk regions remains critical for sustainable de-escalation and peaceful resolution of the situation in the Donbas region of Ukraine and would be a significant practical measure in implementing concrete provisions of the Minsk agreements.
+Expanding the mandate of the OSCE Observer Mission at the Russian border checkpoints 'Gukovo' and 'Donetsk' to all sections of the border adjacent to certain areas of the Donetsk and Luhansk regions remains critical for sustainable de-escalation and peaceful resolution of the international armed conflict taking place in the Donbas region of Ukraine.
+This would become a significant practical measure in implementing concrete provisions of the Minsk agreements.